mwgribben/abc-of-chairmanship/model_standing_orders.markdown

 ### 3. Suspension of Standing Orders

 In the event of any matter of urgency, however, the chair may accept a motion for the suspension of the Standing Orders.
-The member moving such suspension must clearly statethe nature and urgency of their business, the numbers of the Standing Orders affected, and the length of time (not exceeding 30 minutes) they desire such suspension to last.
+The member moving such suspension must clearly state the nature and urgency of their business, the numbers of the Standing Orders affected, and the length of time (not exceeding 30 minutes) they desire such suspension to last.
 No suspension shall take place except by a two thirds majority vote of the members present.

 ### 4. Minutes